YammarOption/GEC_Assist_tool/README.md

 ## Saving and deleting data
 The tool automatically saves the data once one of the two main windows is closed.
 To delete all the data it is possible to:
 1. Unmark everything
-2. Delete the file present ``Datapack/Data/data.json`` that keeps track of the progress
+2. Delete the file ``Datapack/data.json`` that keeps track of the progress

 ## Version differences:
 At the moment two different version of the GEC Assist tool are available.
 Their differences lies in how their layout is presented: